YAGPSR/YAGPSR-C/README.md

 which will run the code on some real GPS data.

-### How to use
+# How to use

-When called with no command line arguments, usage information is echoed, default values are used for values which are not specified at the command line
+When called with no command line arguments, usage information is echoed to the command line.
+In normal use, default values are used for values which are not specified.

+The command line arguments for `yagpsr` are as follows:

-Usage: ./yagpsr -f\<infilename\> -DopplerSwing \<value\> -DopplerStep \<value\> -DetectionThreshold \<value\> -CorrelationWindow \<value\> -OSR \<value\>
+`yagpsr -f<infilename> -DopplerSwing <value> -DopplerStep <value> -DetectionThreshold <value> -CorrelationWindow <value> -OSR <value>`

--f\<infilename\>
+**-f\<infilename\>**

 	The filename of the input data stream.
 	Note that there is NO SPACE between -f and the filename.
 	Specifying this as stdin takes input from the console.

--DopplerLow \<value\>
+**-DopplerLow \<value\>**

 	The beginning of the range of Doppler offset frequencies used when searching for each SV.
 	Overwrites the DopplerLow value where placed later on the command line than DopplerSwing.
 	Integer only, specified in Hz.

--DopplerHigh \<value\>
+**-DopplerHigh \<value\>**

 	The end of the range of Doppler offset frequencies used when searching for each SV.
 	Integer only, specified in Hz.

--DopplerSwing \<value\>
+**-DopplerSwing \<value\>**

-The the range of Doppler offset frequencies about the centre frequency (+/-DopplerSwing) used when searching for each SV.
+	The range of Doppler offset frequencies about the centre frequency (+/-DopplerSwing) used when searching for each SV.
 	Overrides all earlier DopplerLow/DopplerHigh settings on the command line.
 	Positive integer only, specified in Hz.

--DopplerStep \<value\>
+**-DopplerStep \<value\>**

 	The frequency spacing between consecutive Doppler offset frequencies used when searching for each SV.
 	If not an integer divisor of (2 X DopplerSwing) then the maximum Doppler offset is reduced accordingly.
 	Integer only, specified in Hz.

--DetectionThreshold \<value\>
+**-DetectionThreshold \<value\>**

 	The threshold value to use in detection of SVs.
 	Positive integer only.

--CorrelationWindow \<value\>
+**-CorrelationWindow \<value\>**

-The length of time over which to correlate in SV detection in ms. Positive integer only.
+	The length of time over which to correlate in SV detection in ms.

--CorrelationMode \<value\>
+	Positive integer only.

+**-CorrelationMode \<value\>**

 	The mode in which to operate the correlation used in the initial acquisition satellites.
 	Valid values: MultiPhase, FFT, Full.

--OSR \<value\>
+**-OSR \<value\>**

 	The oversampling ratio at which to process data (during the tracking phase, but also used to simplify data selection during acquisition).
 	Positive integer multiple of 4 only.

--SleepTime \<value\>
+**-SleepTime \<value\>**

 	The length of time to wait after failing to acquire a satellite before trying again.
 	Positive integer only, specified in ms.

-Default parameter filename: data.dat
+## Data Format

+The input data is binary data stored in a `.bin` file.
+There is also an associated `.dat` file containing information about the data in the `.bin`.

+Example contents of `.dat`:

+	4000000			% FsData, the sampling rate of the input, in Hz

+	7500			% Fc, the centre frequency of the input, in Hz

+	4			% The default/suggested oversampling rate at which to perform acquisition (may be overwritten at the command line)

+	DT_16_BIT_COMPLEX	% Data format in the input

 # FAQs

 ### What is it and what is it not?

-It is a basic implementation of GPS receiver functionality, written for my own edification as a personal project over a number of weekends.It is not a complete GPS receiver and is not suitable for use.
+It is a basic implementation of GPS receiver functionality, written for my own edification as a personal project over a number of weekends.
+It is not a complete GPS receiver and is not suitable for general use.

 ### What does it do and not do?

 It does:
 * Read an IF signal stored as a binary stream in a file
-* Process in a near zero IF
+* Shift and process as near-zero-IF
 * Search for SVs from 1 to 31
 * Detect Doppler offsets
 * Receive data packets from each SV detected